bradenbest/image-viewer/img_viewer.md

 You can press Ctrl to re-initialize the script, for when dynamically generated images don't respond to right-clicking

-#### Resizing images -- Mouse and Up/Down
+#### Resizing images -- Mouse and Arrow Keys

-If you left click an image spawned by the script, and press up/down, you can resize the image
+If you left click an image spawned by the script, and press the arrow keys, you can resize the image.
+Left/right for width, and UP/Down for height

 ## Special Thanks